icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 Me on the other hand wants to see a stranger every chance I get.
 Strangers to me are like Coins in the Nintendo Mario Bros video game.
 I try to get as many coins as I want.
 Why?
 My answer is this....
-"Every individual has one unique story to tell that you could apply in your daily life"!
+"Every individual has one unique story to tell that you can apply in your daily life"!

 I give one scenario.
 I swim regularly.
 But I just don't go out and swim, take a shower and head back home.
 I always check if there is people around.
 And believe me, there are always people around.